AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 #### March 9th, 2018

 ## Abstract
 Past High Rate Sedimentation teams have hypothesized that floc blankets thin as experiments progress due to coagulant sticking to the walls of the flocculator, reducing the overall coagulant dosage.
 The 2018 spring team has conducted an experiment to test if increasing the coagulant dosage solves this problem and leads to stable floc blankets.
-The results show that ...
+The results show that this is an effective method for stabilizing the floc blanket.

 ## Introduction
 Sedimentation is a critical process for water treatment plants.
 It is the process by which coagulated minerals, dirt, clay, and other particles are removed from the water via gravitational settling.
 The particles settle into a "floc" - a fluidized bed of suspended solids colliding in a bottom zone of the tank.
 The particles are initially light and small, but as coagulant dosage persists and particles continue to collide,  the particles clump together into heavier floc that will settle into the basin of the recirculator.
 This process permits clearer water to continue up the plate settler, resulting in a lower effluent NTU (Nephelometric Turbidity Unit, a measure of clarity).